 Decision & Follow Up

-Statutory Decision Maker reviews consultation record; where appropriate or requested, decision is shared with Indigenous Nations
+Statutory decision maker reviews consultation record; where appropriate or requested, decision is shared with First Nations

 What is the BCER’s Role?

-Engagement and consultation are foundational to developing and maintaining positive working relationships with Indigenous Nations across B.C.
+Engagement and consultation are foundational to developing and maintaining positive working relationships with First Nations across B.C.

-The province is home to many distinct Indigenous Nations communities and Indigenous cultures; therefore, consultation and engagement approaches must be consistent but flexible as all Indigenous Nations share an interest in the decision-making processes.
-The BCER is responsible for the Crown’s legal obligations to consult and accommodate Indigenous Nations within the regulatory scope.
-In doing so, multiple Indigenous Nations may be consulted in relation to an individual application with the level of consultation dependent on the particulars of each proposed activity.
+The province is home to many distinct First Nations; therefore, consultation and engagement approaches must be consistent but flexible as all First Nations share an interest in the decision-making processes.
+The BCER is responsible for the Crown’s legal obligations to consult and accommodate First Nations within the regulatory scope.
+In doing so, multiple First Nations may be consulted in relation to an individual application with the level of consultation dependent on the particulars of each proposed activity.

 What is the Proponent’s Role?

-How do we respect Indigenous interests affected by oil and gas?
+How do we respect First Nations interests affected by oil and gas?

-Indigenous Nations consultation and engagement happens continuously throughout the regulatory lifecycle.
+First Nations consultation and engagement happen continuously throughout the regulatory lifecycle.

 Other